 Panama Company Struck Off

-After some time has passed off the company being Suspended, the Registry will Dissolve the company.
+After the 3 years has passed the company is Suspended and the Registry will Dissolve the company.
 A Dissolved Panama company can be Restored.

-To Restore / Reactive the company a resolution by the majority of shareholders has to be signed at a Shareholders meeting, to approve the decision to restore / reactive the company, this Resolution will be registered at the Public Registry.
+To Restore or Reactivate the company, a resolution by the shareholders has to be signed at a shareholders meeting, to approve the decision to restore or reactivate the company, this resolution will then be registered at the Public Registry.

 Once the Panama company is suspended, neither the company nor any directors or shareholders may carry on any business or in any way deal with the assets or the affairs of the company.